Frequently Asked Questions

 1. The multi-account features are controlled using the " Multi Accounts View" link on the lower navigation bar of the "Display Gigs" tab.

 2. Add account associations using the "Add account" panel.
-You MUST have administration privileges for an account to associate it.

 3. To show all gigs from associated accounts, click the [Enable Multi Account Gig Display] button.